 TCCA is a white powder with an odor similar to chlorine and is utilized as a disinfecting agent in swimming pools.
-BioLab's TCCA-based formulation SDS, NFPA Fire Protection Guide to Hazardous Materials, and the chemical classification criteria from NFPA 400 were utilized to assign multiple hazard classifications to the TCCA-based formulation.
+The TCCA SDS, NFPA Fire Protection Guide to Hazardous Materials, and the chemical classification criteria from NFPA 400 were utilized to assign multiple hazard classifications to the TCCA.
 The NFPA 400 hazard classifications and classification criteria are summarized below.